nusco/narjillos/backlog.md

 ###Physicist

-* Viscosity to limit maximum speed (makes the current watchdog unnecessary) °
+* Viscosity to limit maximum speed (makes the current watchdog unnecessary) °°°
 * Rewrite collision detection to be independent of max speed

 ###Speed Demon

-* Parallelize rendering in petri instead of parallelizing calculations, for smoother framerates °°
 * Pre-store angle when creating polar vector °°
 * Lazily reverse-calculate x and y in polar vectors °°
 * Optimize physics engines by passing angles instead of recalculating angles °°